 - Name of at least one faculty reference

-Final proposals are due December 9, 2019.
-You may download the 2020 Information Packet (with details on requirements for final proposals) at the bottom of this page.
+Final proposals DUE DECEMBER 13 BY 9 A.M.
+You may download the Summer Information Packet (with details on requirements for final proposals) at the bottom of this page.
 Other important dates and deadlines can be found here.

 Letters of Intent and Final Proposals should be submitted as a PDF to Zoë Jacobs Feinstein in the CCE via email (email@example.com), with the subject line “100 Projects for Peace.”